bgarbin/toniq/GUIDELINES.md

 ### Controller

-First of all, we have to configure a first attribute attribute in this class, which the controller.
-This will be the object through which we are interacting with the device.
+First of all, we have to configure a first attribute in this class: the controller.
+This will be the object through which we are communicating with the device.
 In most cases, you will use the python package `visa` for GPIB, SERIAL, USB connections (see its documentation).
 You can also use the packages `telnet` or `socket` for ETHERNET communications.

 In any case, the controller needs the address of your device to establish a connection with it.
 With `visa`, you can get the available addresses we these three lines of codes:

 ```python
 import visa
 rm = visa.ResourceManager()
 rm.list_resources()
 ```
+Just execute it before and after plugging your device to see which address appeared.

-For ethernet connections, you should know the IP address (set it to be part of your local network) and the port (documentation) of your device.
+For ethernet connections, you should know the IP address (set it to be part of your local network) and the port (device documentation) of your device.

 This address is provided when we instantiate the device, but we store a default value in a variable `ADDRESS`.